tantheta01/Plagiarism-Detection/README.md

 - Normalize the signature vectors after padding and measure their cosine similarity pairwise.
 - We are studying about tSNE and PCA for visualization of results t-Distributed Stochastic Neighbor Embedding (t-SNE) is an unsupervised, non-linear technique primarily used for data exploration and visualizing high-dimensional data.
 In simpler terms, t-SNE gives you a feel or intuition of how the data is arranged in a high-dimensional space.

-## The Bigger Picture
-We plan to implement the following bonus features
-### Language Specific Functionality for C++
-- Making our tool more robust to c++
-#### Approach
-- Inline all the functions(except the recursive ones) during preprocessing
-- Tokenize all controls blocks (All loops be changed to token LOOP and all if else blocks to be changed with CONDITION).
-- The file signature is a vector - number of control blocks, number of simple blocks, number of simple blocks with one successor, number of simple blocks with two successors, etc.
-- Normalization
-- Comparison
-### Stub code
-Dealing with the stub-code and “removing” its influence over the signature vector.